-Traditionally, hand-drawn sketches have been the designer's starting step.
-The use of sketches is clearly an important part of natural process of designing (N Cross, 1999).
+Architects use sketches as a tool to approach their projects and to give shape to the image they have in mind.
 The aim is to record the most significant features of the form to be built.
+The use of sketches is clearly an important part of the natural process and stages of designing (N Cross 1999 and 2008, C Paredes 2009).
 As a rule, the initial sketch lacks the detailed design information.
 The change from the initial sketch to the final design occurs by the evolutionary process of design.
 The initial sketch has to be refined according to the architectural, structural, mechanical and other requirements to come up with the final design.
-For example, consider Figs 7 to 9, which show the initial sketches and the final designs for Terminal 5 of Heathrow Airport (proposed by Grimshaw, 1991), a section of the roof of the main terminal of Kansai Airport, Osaka Japan (Renzo Piano, Building Workshop, 1989) and the California Academy of Sciences (Renzo Piano), respectively.
-A comparison of the initial sketches with the respective finalised designs reveals that the shapes of the finalised designs have a good resemblance to the initial sketches.
-However, the finalised designs are not of course identical to the sketches and contain much more precise information.
+For example, consider Figs 6 to 8, which show the initial sketches and the final designs for Terminal 5 of Heathrow Airport (N Grimshaw 1991, The realised design of Terminal 5 differs from the design under consideration), a section of the roof of the main terminal of Kansai Airport, Osaka Japan (Renzo Piano, Building Workshop 1989) and the California Academy of Sciences (Renzo Piano), respectively.

-Fig 7 Initial (a, top) and Finalised (b, bottom) proposal for Heathrow Terminal 5 Nicolas Grimshaw exhibited at Venice Biennale 1991 (B Edwards, 1998)
+Fig. 6.
+Initial (a, top) and finalised (b, bottom) proposal for Heathrow Terminal 5 Nicolas Grimshaw exhibited at Venice Biennale 1991 (B Edwards 1998)

-Fig 8 a (top) Part of the initial sketch, b (bottom) The finalised section,

-The main terminal of the Kansai Airport, Osaka, Japan,

-Renzo Piano Building Workshop (renzopiano.com), Ove Arup Consulting Engineers
+Fig 7. a (top) Part of the initial sketch, b (bottom) the finalised section, The main terminal of the Kansai Airport, Osaka, Japan, Renzo Piano Building Workshop (renzopiano.com), Ove Arup Consulting Engineers

-Fig 9 a The initial sketch (basic idea), b to d Development of the basic idea, e A view of the final structure, California Academy of Sciences, Renzo Piano Building Workshop and Arup Consulting Engineers
+Fig. 8. a The initial sketch (basic idea), b to d development of the basic idea, e a view of the final structure, California Academy of Sciences, Renzo Piano Building Workshop and Arup Consulting Engineers

-The way that the form of the initial sketch and the related data are interpreted in design process, does not follow a well-defined and simple method.
+The way that the form of the initial sketch and the related data are interpreted in design process, does not follow a well-defined simple approach.
 However, it is clear that a sort of optimisation is involved in this transformation.
 The degree of change of an aspect of the initial sketch compared to the final design, somehow, is inversely related to the degree of 'desirability' of that aspect of the initial form.
 Thus, a 'low' degree of change of a feature, may, indicate that the feature has had a high desirability level.
 On the other hand, a high degree of change indicates that it has had a low level of desirability.
-Fuzziness is an inherent nature of the geometry of the sketch.
-Therefore, a desirability factor given to the sketch, intriguingly, is related to its degree of fuzziness as well.
-Phrases such as Page 21 of 25

-'not sure', 'pretty sure', 'absolutely sure' that are customary and meaningfully used in relation to initial forms, reflect the degree of certainty of the designer regarding various aspects of the design.
+Fuzziness is an inherent nature of the geometry of a sketch.
+Therefore, a desirability factor given to a sketch, intriguingly, is related to its degree of fuzziness as well.
+Phrases such as 'not sure', 'pretty sure', 'absolutely sure' that are customary and meaningfully used in relation to initial forms, reflect the degree of certainty of the designer regarding various aspects of the design.
 By comparing the forms of the initial and the final design, one could classify the degree of the changes that occurred as, say, low, moderate and high and so on.
-Here, the 'degree of change' rather than the 'reason for change' is the centre of attention.
+Here, the 'degree of change' rather than the 'reason for change' is the point in mind.